marcoheinisch/oc-process-discovery/README.md

 Similarly to Filter on Event Attributes, for the next type of filtering you need to:

 1. Choose the object type that you want to filter by, e.g. "order"
-2. Set the Positive/Negative flag
+2. Set the Positive/Negative flag (Negative as default)
 ![Object filtering](assets/images/filtering/object/object_filtering.gif)

 #### Buttons